Rehearsal-Free Continual Federated Learning with Synergistic Synaptic Intelligence: Background and Related Work

 \textbf{Continual Learning.} Continual Learning (CL) is a machine learning technique that allows a model to continuously learn from streaming tasks while retaining knowledge gained from previous tasks \citep{Hsu2018ReevaluatingCL,vandeVen2019ThreeSF}.
 This includes task-incremental learning \citep{Dantam2016IncrementalTA,Maltoni2018ContinuousLI}, class-incremental learning \citep{rebuffi2017icarl,Yu2020SemanticDC}, and domain-incremental learning \citep{mirza2022efficient,Churamani2021DomainIncrementalCL}.
 Existing approaches in CL can be classified into three main categories: replay-based methods \citep{rebuffi2017icarl,liu2020generative}, regularization-based methods \citep{Jung2020ContinualLW,Yin2020SOLACL}, and parameter isolation methods \citep{Long2015LearningTF,Fernando2017PathNetEC}.
-Replay-based methods select representative old samples to retain previously learned knowledge when training on a new task.
-Regularization-based methods protect existing knowledge from being overwritten by new knowledge by imposing constraints on the loss function of new tasks.
-Parameter isolation methods typically introduce additional parameters and computations to learn new tasks.
 Our focus is on the continual federated learning scenario, which combines the principles of federated learning and continual learning.